publications

 4.6.8 Data loss in the cloud

-Many organizations are moving data to the cloud to facilitate easier sharing and collaboration.
+Many organisations are moving data to the cloud to facilitate easier sharing and collaboration.
 However, when data moves to the cloud, it is more difficult to control and prevent data loss.
 Users access data from personal devices and over unsecured networks.
-It is all too easy to share a file with unauthorized parties, either accidentally or maliciously.
+It is all too easy to share a file with unauthorised parties, either accidentally or maliciously.

 4.6.9 Bad password hygiene